 Oh, and the cops are all too eager to help -according to Tech.
 If you report the theft to the police directly, they’ll take your name and details, and “look into it”.
 Then sure enough; that matter-of-fact phone call shortly afterwards: “We have your passport.
 Be at this location, at this time, with this many Rubles”.
 The police can be helpful like that.
 “Just putting you through, sir…” It’s all part of the service.

-Across town, in another world, a chess game is in progress against the ostentatious backdrop of executive hospitality and silent attendees, on both sides of the board.
+Across town, in another world, a chess game is in progress against the ostentatious backdrop of executive hospitality with silent combatants and their attendees, on both sides of the board.
 It’s the Oligarch again, pitted against one of his peers.
 Two giants in a wordless battle for dominance before the business negotiations start.
 Everyone waits.
 This will take hours.
 But these are the negotiations, or at least the first major round.
 “We’d go for business meetings,” explains Tech, “and out would come the chessboard, for two hours.
 The way the chess-game went seemed to dictate the negotiations,” he reflects.
 “They wouldn’t do it with Westerners”.
 He dismisses the notion.
 It’s a Russian thing.
 We wouldn’t understand.